MickyHCorbett/MorfLess/syntax/syntax-commands.md

 Only the element is given the custom class.
 The idea here is that because there is a Sidebar the structure is more defined so manipulation of elements is more specific.
 The Outer and Inner wrappers are shared by more than one element.

-## Subschematic Commands and Keywords
+## Sub-schematic Commands and Keywords

-For some schematic commands, subschematic commands and keywords are used whereas for other commands, only keywords are used.
-This was just programming choice and came from development use.
-In future versions of MorfLess it could be made more consistent.
-For now it is just worth remembering the syntax:
+For some schematic commands, sub-schematic commands and keywords are used whereas for other commands, only keywords are used.
+This is because some commands can be called as subcommands so rather than repeat syntax a standard approach was used.
+For example the MENU command can be called as a schematic command or as s sub-schematic command within a BOX command.

-Subschematic commands are written as:
+Sub-schematic commands are written as:

         <subcommand>=[ <syntax> ]: